-Participant support costs are those costs paid to (or on behalf of) participants or trainees (not employees) for participation in meetings, conferences, symposia and workshops, or other training activities when there is a category for participant support costs in the award.
-Registration fees, travel allowances, manuals and supplies, tuition and stipends may be regarded as participant support costs in this case.
+Per 2 CFR 200.1, Participant support costs are those costs for such items as stipends or subsistence allowances, travel allowances, and registration fees based on the type and duration of the activity paid to or on behalf of participants or trainees (not employees) for participation in meetings, conferences, symposia and workshops, or other training activities when there is a category for participant support costs in the award.
+Such allowances must be reasonable and in conformance with NMT policy.